ryanbrito/expenses-classifier-cs50-final-project/README.md

 ## How it works:
 ### This diagrams shows how the application's primary function - categorize() - works and automatically classifies each expense.
-* Imagine that there's an expense in your sheet that looks something like this: "Gasoline | $200.00"<br>
+* Imagine an expense in your sheet that looks like "Gasoline | $200.00".<br>
 "DIAGRAM 1"

-* If the application cannot found any word of the expense title in the categories table, the dictionary API will be used.
-Take the following example where the application iterated through the whole table and could not categorize the expense "Peanut Butter | $10.00", so the API was used.<br>
+* The application will use dictionary API  if it can't find any word of the expense title in the categories table.
+Take the following example where the application iterated through the whole table and could not categorize the expense "Peanut Butter | $10.00".<br>
 "DIAGRAM 2"

 ## Files and Folders: